meefik/meefik.github.io/_posts/2018-08-27-picojs-face-detection.md

 npm run dev
 ```

-Once the server is up and running, the demo page will be available at <http://localhost:8000>
+Once the server is up and running, the demo page will be available at <http://localhost:8000/demo/>

-And a small video:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/9WiGC08_ZFY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>